 “I suppose the price range is probably the most manageable portion of this,” Brady said.
 “I doubt that we will have bipartisan aid on the tax increases.

-“Democrats, if they may be seeking out assistance from my caucus, I cannot pass in with general statements.
+“Democrats, if they may be seeking assistance from my caucus, I cannot pass in with general statements.
 I want to see a plan in the area,” he said.

-In terms of other sales, Durkin agreed with Brady that many tax increases might, in all likelihood, lack bipartisanship.
+Regarding other sales, Durkin agreed with Brady that many tax increases might, in all likelihood, lack bipartisanship.

 “There are a few things in there that I simply can’t sell to my members,” he stated.
 “There’s plenty of taxes that we’re seeing.”

 “I’d as a substitute now not surrender on a vertical plane,” he said.
-“But horizontal is obviously an excessive priority for us.”
+“But horizontal is an excessive priority for us.”

 Brady emphasized the organization wants to make more investments in nursing homes and education and stated a tax on Medicaid managed care agencies could unfasten up widespread revenue spending by allowing the kingdom to “maximize federal repayment” for Medicaid spending.